|Dave's Favorite 240s

 it comes to

 modifications.
 The photos on the right are later versions.
-It has
+It

-sported a 2.7 liter stroked 4 cylinder with a supercharger and a Garret
+sports a 2.7 liter stroked 4 cylinder with a supercharger and a Garret

 T-4 turbo.
 The motor began as a typical B21FT.
 As you can see it has a